Scattering of rough solutions of the nonlinear Klein-Gordon equations in 3D: Introduction and Theorem

-Since the lifespan of the local solution depends only on the $H^{s} \times H^{s-1}$ norm of the initial data $(u_{0},u_{1})$ (see \cite{linsog}) then it suffices to find an a priori pointwise in time bound in $H^{s} \times H^{s-1}$ of the solution $(u,\partial_{t}u)$ to establish global well-posedness.
-The energy captures the evolution in time of the $H^{1} \times L^{2}$ norm of the solution.
-Since it is conserved we have global existence of (\ref{Eqn:NlkgWdat}).

-The scattering theory (i.e the linear asymptotic behaviour of the solution of (\ref{Eqn:NlkgWdat}) ) in the energy space (i.e with data $(u_{0},u_{1}) \in H^{1} \times L^{2}$ ) has attracted much attention from the community.
-In particular scattering was proved in \cite{bren,brenscat, nakanash1, nakanash2} for all dimension $n$ and for all exponent $p$ that is $\dot{H}^{1}$ subcritical and $L^{2}$ supercritical, i.e $ 1 + \frac{4}{n} < p < 1 +\frac{4}{n-2} $.
+In fact by standard limit arguments the energy conservation law remains true for solutions $(u,\partial_{t}u) \in H^{s} \times H^{s-1}$, $s \geq 1$.
+Since the lifespan of the local solution depends only on the $H^{s} \times H^{s-1}$ norm of the initial data $(u_{0},u_{1})$ (see \cite{linsog}) for $s>s_{c}$, then it suffices to find an a priori pointwise in time bound in $H^{s} \times H^{s-1}$ of the solution $(u,\partial_{t}u)$ in order to establish global well-posedness. \\ The long-time behavior in the energy space (i.e with data $(u_{0},u_{1}) \in H^{1} \times L^{2}$ ) has attracted much attention from the community.
+The energy captures the evolution in time of the $H^{1} \times L^{2}$ norm of the solutions.
+Since it is conserved we have global existence of solutions of (\ref{Eqn:NlkgWdat}) in the energy space for all dimension $n$ and for all exponent $p$ that is mass-supercritical and energy-subcritical, i.e $ 1 + \frac{4}{n} < p < 1 +\frac{4}{n-2} $.
+The next stage is to understand the asymptotic behavior of the solutions of (\ref{Eqn:NlkgWdat}) in the energy space.
+The scattering, i.e the linear asymptotic behavior, was proved in \cite{bren,brenscat,ginebvelo,nakanash1, nakanash2,pecher1, pecher2} for all dimension $n$. \\ The long-time behavior below energy norm (i.e with data in $H^{s} \times H^{s-1}$, $s <1$) has also received much attention from the community.
+The global existence of solutions of (\ref{Eqn:NlkgWdat}) has been investigated in \cite{bodaomiao}.
+The scattering of solutions of (\ref{Eqn:NlkgWdat}) with radial data and in dimension $3$ has been studied in \cite{triroyradnlkg}.
+More precisely it was proved that the asymptotic behavior for spherical solutions is linear for $3<p<5$ and in $H^{s} \times H^{s-1}$, $ \bar{\bar{s}}:= \bar{\bar{s}}(p) < s < 1$ where